iSergioMejia/Trees/Readme.md

 ### Binary Search Tree
 Binary Search Tree with add and remove methods without balancing (see AVL Tree).

-Includes two tests, one of these receives add ('a') and delete ('d') commands.
+Includes two tests, one of these receives add ('a') commands.

 ### AVL Tree
 Adelson-Velskii and Landis tree.
 Which means it balances itself.